 A Brief History of the Marque

-Financed by the acclaimed author Arthur Conan Doyle, Roc motorcycles were built in Guildford and later Birmingham to the design of A.W.
+Financed by the acclaimed author Arthur Conan Doyle, Roc motorcycles were produced in Guildford, Surrey, and later in Birmingham to the design of A.W.
 Wall.
 The machines used both Precision and Roc engines of 2 to 6 hp, mostly V twins.
-Wall's designs included three wheelers and bicycle engines.
+Wall's designs included three-wheelers and bicycle engines.
 Production ceased soon after the onset of the Great War.

-There is evidence to suggest that around 1908 the ROC was built at the Rex factory in Birmingham.
-See Rex and ROC
+The ROC was built at the Rex factory in Birmingham (See Rex and ROC)

 1904 The Roc had a 3hp engine, free-engine clutch and magneto ignition.

 1905 The engine was fitted with an outside flywheel on each side.
 Although it did not race, a vertical twin-cylinder engine was tried out at the Isle of Man Auto Cycle Cup event by T. H. Tessier.

 1905 Henry Percival Rose, 10 Pewley Hill, Guildford, Surrey registered a number of these machines so my have been connected with the company

 1906 The machine was listed as having a 792cc engine with automatic inlet and mounted in a spring frame.